• Skip to primary navigation

 Print Recipe

-The BEST healthy carrot cake with oat flour- so delicious and nourishing!
-This gluten-free cake is made with oats and naturally sweetened with maple syrup, loaded with carrots and pecans, and topped with a light yogurt/cream cheese frosting.
-Try this cake and be amazed!
+The best healthy carrot cake made with oat flour — delicious, wholesome, and gluten-free!
+This cake is naturally sweetened with maple syrup, packed with carrots and pecans, and finished with a light yogurt-cream cheese frosting.
+It’s moist, flavorful, and proof that oat flour desserts can be every bit as indulgent as the classic.
+One bite and you’ll be hooked.

 Course: Dessert